Government Institute of Ceramic Technology

 Government Institute of Ceramic Technology is statewide institution in Andhra Pradesh.
-It is located in Gudur in Tirupati Dist.
+It is located in Gudur in Tirupati district.
 It is established in 1952.
-Government Institute of Ceramic Technology is an autonomous institute offering Diploma in Ceramic Technology that cater to the changing needs of industry, business and community at large using need based curricular delivered in a dynamic learning environment.
+Government Institute of Ceramic Technology is an autonomous institute offering Diploma in Ceramic Technology that caters to the changing needs of industry, business and community at large using need based curricular delivered in a dynamic learning environment.
 AICTE approved full-time programs are offered to candidates selected as per POLYCET conducted by the government of Andhra Pradesh.
 The polytechnic also maintains relations with accreditations bodies like All India Council for Technical Education (AICTE) and State Board of Technical Education (SBTETAP).